Wild Australia Show: Performances in Melbourne

-The troupe arrived in Melbourne on 25 January 1893.
-Meston and Purcell had booked a performance as part of the Australian Natives' Association fete at the Royal Exhibition Building.
-While the fete attracted a crowd of about 50,000 people, the Wild Australia Show received a less positive reception.
-Melbourne was experiencing a severe economic depression, causing many residents to lack interest in the performance, and the members of the troupe had become exhausted by their long tour.
+The troupe arrived in Melbourne for the next stop of their tour on 25 January 1893.
+Meston and Purcell had booked a performance as part of the Australian Natives' Association fête at the Royal Exhibition Building.
+While the fête attracted a crowd of about 50,000, the Wild Australia Show received a less positive reception from its audiences.
+Melbourne was experiencing a severe economic depression caused by the banking crisis of 1893, which led many residents of the city to lack interest in the performance, and the members of the troupe had become exhausted by their long tour.
 Meston was also faced with financial difficulties and a dispute over contractual terms with the Australian Natives' Association.

-The contractual dispute caused a breakdown in the relationship between Meston and Purcell.
+The commercial dispute caused a breakdown in the relationship between Meston and Purcell.
 Meston returned to Sydney, abandoning Purcell and the performers in Melbourne.
-With the show in substantial debt and the troupe stranded in Melbourne, lacking the funds to even return to Queensland, Purcell attempted to book additional performances.
-Newspapers blamed Meston for leaving the troupe stranded in Melbourne, while Meston, who was attempting to raise funds by selling a collection of artefacts to the Australian Museum, defended himself and blamed Purcell and the Australian Natives' Association for the predicament.
+With the show in substantial debt and the troupe stranded in Melbourne, Purcell attempted to book additional performances to allow them to continue their tour.
+Newspapers blamed Meston for abandoning the troupe, while Meston, who was attempting to raise funds by selling a collection of artefacts to the Australian Museum, defended himself and blamed Purcell and the Australian Natives' Association for the troupe's predicament.
+The dispute caused a media scandal, with newspapers widely criticising Meston's abandonment of the troupe.

 Purcell was still hopeful that the troupe could continue its planned tour of England and Chicago.
 He borrowed money to continue the show and booked a performance at the National Baby Show on 16 February.
-He also began to stage more sensationalised acts to revive the curiosity of the audience, including a scene depicting Aboriginal cannibalism, and a lecture on "Sturt's terrible rite".
-On 6 March, the troupe began to perform afternoon and evening weekday performances at the Rotunda Hall.
-The show attracted a sizeable audience and was positively received during its time at the Rotunda Hall, until the performers departed for Sydney on 22 May.
+He also began to stage more sensationalised acts to revive the curiosity of audiences, including a scene depicting Aboriginal cannibalism and a lecture on "Sturt's terrible rite".
+On 6 March, the troupe began to perform afternoon and evening weekday performances at the Rotunda Hall, where it was positively received and attracted sizeable audiences.